 Yulei Sui is a Lecturer at School of Computer Science, Faculty of Engineering and Information Technology, University of Technology Sydney (UTS).
 He received his PhD from University of New South Wales in 2014.
 He had worked as a Research Fellow from January 2014 to September 2017 at UNSW, Australia.
 He Joined UTS to take his current role in October 2017.
 His general interests are program analysis, compilers, software engineering and machine learning.
 Particularly, his research focuses on building fundamental static and dynamic program analysis techniques to improve the reliability and security of modern software systems.
 His recent interest lies in bug prediction, program repair, and software security analysis through data mining and machine learning.

 His papers have been published in the top-tier conferences and journals in the field of software engineering and programming language such as TSE, ICSE, FSE, ISSTA, ECOOP, SAS, CGO, CC, ICPP, LCTES.
 He was a research intern in the Program Analysis Group in Oracle Lab Australia in 2013.
-He was a keynote speaker at EuroLLVM 2016, and has been awarded an IPRS scholarship, an ICSE Distinguished Paper Award, a CGO Best Paper, an ACM CAPS award, and an ARC Discovery Early Career Researcher Award (2017-2019).
+He was a keynote speaker at EuroLLVM 2016, and has been awarded an IPRS scholarship, an ICSE Distinguished Paper Award, an SAS Best Paper, a CGO Best Paper, an ACM CAPS award, and an ARC Discovery Early Career Researcher Award (2017-2019).